erfanhamdi/ME700/assignment_1_warmup/README.md

 <img src="figs/eq2.png" width="200" height="150">
 </div>

-* Here I have changed the Rosenbrock function so that it can be used with the bisection method$\ldots$
+* Here I have changed the Rosenbrock function so that it can be used with the bisection method $\ldots$

 $$(a - x)^2 + b(1 - x^2)^2 - 15 = 0$$